nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 1. Inspect, then modify the `# comments for proxy_pass` in the `location /` block in the `/etc/nginx/conf.d/cafe.example.com.conf` file, making these changes as shown.

-    - Disable the proxy_pass to `cafe-nginx`
+    - Disable the proxy_pass to `cafe-nginx` , the Docker containers
     - Enable the proxy_pass to `aks1_ingress`
-    - Change the comments for the X-Proxy-Pass Header as well.
+    - Change the comments for the `X-Proxy-Pass Header` as well.

     ```nginx
     ...